mysql/mysql-ndb-operator/docs/notes.md

 ## Configuration

 The entire cluster configuration can be done via the Ndb object.
-Most of the normal standard config shall be available there (such as LockPages ...) optionally (is this simpler in first step?) a ConfigMap can provide a classic ini file which will be merged with the configuration parts coming from the Ndb CRD object
+Most of the normal standard config shall be available there (such as LockPages ...).
+Optionally (is this simpler in first step?) a ConfigMap can provide a classic ini file which will be merged with the configuration parts coming from the Ndb CRD object

-Tension between topology parameters and other config parameters.
+There is also a tension between topology parameters and other config parameters when mixing "classic" config.ini configuration and mixing it with k8 operator configuration.
+A classic config.ini configuration carries information about e.g. the amount of memory to use but also about the number of nodes.

+Decision: no external configuration via config.ini, environment variables or ConfigMap.
+All configuration for cluster comes from the Ndb object described via yaml.

 Possible example

 ```
 spec: